-Fill the container up with 100ml warm water and leave overnight. use a toothbrush on the barrels after the period if needed.
+Fill the container up with 100ml warm water and leave for 2-3 hours or overnight. use a toothbrush on the barrels after the period if needed.
 You will see the dirt come away like magic.

 Remove the darts and rinse with clean water and wipe them dry.
 Please note this process is not suitable for painted darts as the paint may lift.
 Golden darts will also dull.
 If you are young of age reading this please ask an adult to do this for you I don’t what angry e-mails from any disgruntled parents about this advice.

 The finished result is a clean dart, you may even find this process slightly pits the barrels but this is not necessarily a bad thing as it helps the grip.